Micross Advanced Interconnect Technology Site Receives AS9100:2009 / I

 Micross AIT has been at the forefront of the development of such interconnect and packaging technologies for more than 25 years, making them accessible to external organizations for a wide variety of advanced applications.
 Micross AIT continues to provide application-based solutions for government and industry clients, as well as collaborate with commercial and academic partners in technology areas such as advanced sensor arrays and high-performance computing.

-For additional information, visit http://www.micross.com/advanced-interconnect-technology.aspx or contact Alan Huffman, Director of Engineering at alan.huffman(at)micross(dot)com.
+For additional information, visit http://www.micross.com/advanced-interconnect-technology.aspx or contact Alan Huffman, Director of Engineering at alan.huffman(at)micross.com.

 About Micross